SimonYuvarlak/VoiceChangerIOSApp/README.md

 This is an IOS app, that changes your voice and records it.
 This app has written on XCode(Mac) using Swift programming language.
 You can record your voice and play it with varience of voice changing options.
+Thanks to Udacity for their help (as tutorials) on this app.